Yandex Cloud

 • To be able to edit unsafe kernel parameters on the Managed Service for Kubernetes group nodes, click Add variable.
 To enter the name of each kernel parameter, create a separate field.

 • To set up taints for Managed Service for Kubernetes nodes, click Add policy.
-Enter the key, value, and effect of each taint in a separate set of fields.
+Enter the key, value, and effect for each taint in a separate set of fields.

 • To set up Kubernetes labels for group nodes, click Add label.
-Enter the key and value of each Kubernetes label in a separate set of fields.
+Enter the key and value for each Kubernetes label in a separate set of fields.

-21. (Optional) Open the Metadata block and add metadata for the nodes.
+21. Optionally, expand the Metadata section and add metadata for the nodes.

 Warning